 2. What Are The Roles Of An Onboarding Specialist?

 Onboarding specialists work in the HR departments of companies to organize, streamline, and oversee the onboarding process for new hires into the company they work for at all business locations.
 The Onboarding Specialist helps with and facilitates the human resource processes.
-Onboarding specialists typically communicate company and job details to the new hires.
+The onboarding specialist’s main tasks are bringing employees onboard and communicating company and job details to the new hires.

 3. What Are The Qualities That An Onboarding Specialist Need To Be Successful?